 Christian, my dude.
 You are a conventionally attractive white man; the cis, heteronormative Western ideal.
 You were adopted at a very young age by a very wealthy family, went to an Ivy League school, and always had the safety net of your family’s wealth to fall back on if ever your business ventures didn’t work out.
 Don’t you even fucking dare try to say that luck had nothing to do with your success.

 I just… The fucking privilege of this man.
 Seriously, not a single person has ever suggested that he was lucky?
 Maybe because they were too afraid of him to say it out loud.
 Also, I find it hilarious that Christian tries to chalk up his success in large part to him being “very good at judging people.”
-Well, he and Ana are certainly both very judgemental, though I wouldn’t say either of them is a particularly good judge of character.
+Well, he and Ana are certainly both very judgmental, though I wouldn’t say either of them is a particularly good judge of character.

 “You sound like a control freak.”
 The words are out of my mouth before I can stop them.